 - (iv) Management and Compliance - Ensure that the operations of the Bank are conducted prudently, and within the framework of the relevant laws and policies. - (v) Monitoring and Delegation of Authorities to Various Committees - Establish and ensure effective functioning of various Board Committees.
 Committee members are selected based on their merits, expertise, and interests.
 Duties may be delegated to the Board Committees; however, the Board remains responsible for the decisions of the committees.
 The Board shall be timely and regularly informed of each committee's activities, findings, conclusion and recommendations.
-The Board shall review reports submitted by various committees, and provide guidance, when necessary. - (vi) Supervision over Performance of Senior Management, Control Function Heads and Other Material Risk Takers - Oversee the performance, remuneration, salary, bonus, variable pay deferment, transfer, retirement, reappointment of senior management [which includes CEO, Deputy CEO, Assistant CEO, Chief Financial Officer, and Chief Risk Officer ("CRO")] and control function heads [which includes Chief Internal Auditor ("CIA"), Chief Compliance Officer ("CCO")] and Other Material Risk Takers.
-The Board shall ensure the operations of the Bank are conducted prudently, and within the framework of the relevant laws and policies. - (vii) Communications with Shareholders/Stakeholders - Manage the Bank's business in accordance with the rules stipulated in the Constitution, relevant laws and regulations.
+The Board shall review reports submitted by various committees, and provide guidance, when necessary. - (vi) Supervision Over Performance of the Management - Oversee the selection, performance, remuneration and succession plans of the CEO, control function heads and other members of senior management, such that the Board is satisfied with the collective competence of senior management to effectively lead the operations of the Bank. - (vii) Communications with Shareholders/Stakeholders - Manage the Bank's business in accordance with the rules stipulated in the Constitution, relevant laws and regulations.
 Maintain an effective communication policy that enables both the Board and Management to communicate effectively with its shareholders, the stakeholders and the public either through disclosure or annual general meeting ("AGM").
 Promote timely and effective communication between the Bank and BNM on matters affecting or that may affect the safety and soundness of the Bank. - (viii) Environmental, Social and Governance - Promote sustainability through appropriate environmental, social and governance guidelines and policies in the Bank's business strategies.